Economic and Political Overview

 Main Political Parties

-Other prominent parties include: Great Order Party, Democratic Reforms Party, Unity Party, Civic Unity Party, Azerbaijan Democratic Enlightenment Party, Republican Alternative, and National Front Party.
+Other active parties include the Great Order Party, Democratic Reforms Party, Unity Party, Civic Unity Party, Azerbaijan Democratic Enlightenment Party, Republican Alternative (REAL), and the National Front Party.

 Type of State

-Presidential republic with limited parliamentary democracy where the president enjoys immense powers.
+Azerbaijan is a presidential republic with a limited parliamentary democracy, where the president holds broad and dominant powers.

 Executive Power

-The President is the chief of the state and is elected by popular vote for a five-year term.
-He holds the executive powers.
-The President appoints the Prime minister (who is the head of the government) and the Council of Ministers, who have to be confirmed by the National Assembly.
+The President of Azerbaijan is the head of state and holds executive authority.
+He is elected by popular vote for a seven-year term, with no limit on the number of terms.
+The President appoints the Prime Minister—who serves as the head of government—subject to confirmation by the National Assembly (Milli Majlis).
+The President also appoints the Council of Ministers, who are responsible for implementing executive policies.

 Legislative Power